jywu20/Notes/Computer Science/Circuit/HDL.md

 (see the end of [here](#digital-circuits-compared-with-structured-programming)), Verilog codes in actual projects often involve boilerplates and understanding what they are actually doing is often hard.

+There is one important counterexample of the statement "human beings think in terms of procedural algorithms": the semantics of synchronous RTL is almost identical to *ladder diagrams* in programmable controller (PLC) programming.
+Unbounded loops can be added into ladder diagrams but usually in a slightly awkward way (attaching a label between two rungs, and then add a jump command to one rung).
+Control engineers seem satisfied by ladder logic, so at least for some tasks, people are literally going to think in circuits!
+This in turn means that PLCs now are defined by how they are programmed, and although PLCs are traditionally made of CPUs, it's possible to program FPGAs with ladder diagrams, essentially turning a FPGA into a PLC.
+This is done for example in https://onlinelibrary.wiley.com/doi/10.1155/2022/8827417.

 ## Keep the circuit in mind